Quuxplusone/Advent/adventure-family-tree/field-guide.md

 - KNUT0350: _A little dwarf just walked around a corner, saw you, threw a little axe at you, cursed, and ran away.
 (The axe missed.)_

+- ROBE0665 (ROBE0240): _A little dwarf just walked around a corner, saw you, threw a little axe at you which missed.
+The dwarf then cursed and ran away._

 ### Genies and djinns

 - WOOD0430: _As you rub the urn, there is a flash of light and a genie appears.